lmschulte/iRNA-seq/README.txt

 3) featureCounts: Part of teh Subread package, please see http://subread.sourceforge.net/ for installation.
 4) bedToGenePred and genePredToGtf: Only needed if adding a new genome, included in iRNA folder or see http://hgdownload.cse.ucsc.edu/admin/exe/ for installation.

+Files compressed in the "data" folder must be decompressed before use (only need the files for your genome build to be decompressed).

 This pipeline utilizes Perl.

 Usage: